It’s that time of year, again. Time to get back to ‘the routine’. Time to ramp up the pace.

 When norms and change of seasons collide, there’s a journey of sorts.
 The journey is familiar, we’ve been there before.
 Yes.
 And, there’s change in the air.

-Quite literally, the air is changing, the weather pattern is changing and over time, the seasonal changes are upon us.
+Quite literally, the air is changing.
+In most places globally, the weather pattern is changing.
+Over time, the seasonal changes are upon us.
 The speed of life ramps up.
-The morning routine is quicker, the race to secure our livelihood speeds up.
+The morning routine is quicker.
+The race to secure our livelihood speeds up.

 As with any journey, even a day’s journey to work, school and community gatherings, we begin to pack the items we need and want.
 And what about the invisible items, our beliefs, values and attitudes?